-We have also begun to communicate our product sustainability efforts to customers through store displays, product descriptions, product labeling, social media and other publications.
+We have continued to communicate our product sustainability efforts to customers through store displays, product descriptions, product labeling, social media and other channels.
 We also engage in educational campaigns and media around events, such as World Water Day, and through our strategy to source more sustainable cotton, including through BCI.

 Athleta has a strong commitment to environmentally conscious products and sustainable practices.
 The brand believes in protecting the Earth as a natural playground, positively contributing to the direction of the apparel industry, offering customers responsible options and driving demand for sustainable goods, and supporting the potential of women and girls.

 In 2017, Athleta demonstrated its growing commitment to sustainability by announcing new goals:

 - Protect resources: By 2020, 80 percent of Athleta materials will be made with sustainable fibers.
 The brand has been working to increase its use of recycled synthetics, organic cotton, and more efficient fabric dyeing and finishing techniques.
 Life-cycle assessments show that these materials conserve water resources, use less energy, emit less greenhouse gases and use less hazardous chemicals than their conventional counterparts.

 - Conserve water: By 2020, 25 percent of Athleta’s line will be made using manufacturing techniques that save water.
 The brand is investigating new technologies and expanding programs that use less water.